You: MATTER

 The Bible Tells Me So.”

-You may not need to sing Jesus Loves Me to calm your fear.
+You might not need to sing Jesus Loves Me to calm your fear.
 That’s where I was at the time.
 But, the name of Jesus is powerful.
 And He is a refuge for those who call out to Him.

 Psalm 56:3